-There is a lot of misinformation out there about wasps and color.
+There is a lot of misinformation out there about wasps and color that repel them away.

 Some people will say that lighter colors attract wasps, but it is actually the darker colors that attract them.

-That doesn’t mean wasps will purposely avoid lighter colors, but they won’t feel compelled to go near them.
+That doesn’t mean wasps and other bugs will purposely avoid lighter colors, but they won’t feel compelled to go near them.

 Think “Haint Blue” and “milk paint” for your porch ceilings and see what happens.
 Good luck.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.
 He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
 Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
 You may read more about him here or get in touch with him here.